david-ver4/spell_checker/README.md

 - **Framework:** [SFML](https://www.sfml-dev.org/documentation/2.6.0/)
   - Learn how to install SFML: [SFML Installation Tutorial](https://youtu.be/PInJvpQSRHw)

-## Implementation Strategy

-- **Trie:** A 26-ary tree where each child represents a possible succeeding letter from the alphabet, efficiently used to retrieve spell-checked words after user input.
-- **Hash Map:** Converts strings into indices for a "bucket" containing a collection of words, facilitating quick word comparisons.

 ## How to Use

 1. Clone the repository.